HITECHCRIME/HC_SG125_Kiddar/README.md

 Themes of death pulling us out of sleep to approach so Distinct so distinct

+Let them generate

 desolate desolate
 comprehend this

 Let them know we already on the brink
-Themes of death pulling us out of sync aye to approach so, so distinct yeah
+Themes of death pulling us out of sync aye to approach so (distinct), so distinct yeah

 ```